What’s the cannon pinion?

 The cannon pinion connects the wheel train to the motion works.
-It’s also the post on which the minute hand is set on.
+It’s also the post on which the minute hand is set.

 If the cannon pinion is too tight, setting the hands will be very difficult.
-If the cannon pinion is too loose, the watch will lose time although the movement itself might be running very accurately.
-The cannon pinion starts to slip so the minute hand lags behind the movement.
+If the cannon pinion is too loose, the watch will lose time, although the movement might be running very accurately.
+The cannon pinion starts to slip, so the minute hand lags behind the movement.

 When you’re disassembling a movement, it’s a good idea to start with the motion works.
 At least as far as the cannon pinion.
 That’s because the cannon pinion is attached to the center wheel post by friction fit.
 If you don’t remove it, you won’t be able to lift the center wheel.

 Tweezers are the easiest and quickest option.
 It works fine.
 I’ve removed many cannon pinions with tweezers.
 Make sure you use a brass pair, so you don’t damage the cannon pinion or the main plate.